• Skip to main content

 CNN is a cable news network available on four live TV streaming services.

-These services have widespread device support, and will work on Roku, Amazon Fire TV, and Apple TV.
+Live TV streaming services work on Smart TVs and streaming devices such as on Roku, Amazon Fire TV, and Apple TV.

-Smart TVs from Samsung, LG and Sony support most of these streaming services.
+Samsung TV, and other Smart TV models from LG, Sony and TCL support most of these streaming services.
 Subscribers can also access CNN on Android phones, tablets, iOS supported devices and web browsers.

 You don’t have to sacrifice watching CNN if you are ready to cut the cord and get rid of your pricey cable TV or satellite TV package.